-The Redditor Greg1221 provides a great answer for the college student referenced above by elucidating realistic expectations and common misconceptions facing professionals looking to get into cybersecurity and make a career out of it.
+The Redditor Greg1221 provides a great answer for the college student referenced above by elucidating realistic expectations and common misconceptions facing professionals looking to get into cyber security and make a career out of it.
 He starts off stating,

-“The Cybersecurity industry is not friendly to people who are fresh college graduates.
+“The Cyber security industry is not friendly to people who are fresh college graduates.
 All the time people talk about how there is negative unemployment etc., but after spending a few days actually looking for jobs, you will quickly see that 90-99% of those jobs require 1-3 years experience.
 There is a small avenue for going straight into the industry, but you need to spend a considerable amount of time outside of school working on this before you graduate. “

-Then he proceeds to explain the various specialities you can pursue within the field, including Information Security Analyst, SOC Analyst, and WebApp Pentester/Security Consultant.
+Then he proceeds to explain the various specialties you can pursue within the field, including Information Security Analyst, SOC Analyst, and WebApp Pentester/Security Consultant.
 These specialists help guide and dictate the specific skills you want to develop, but this should in no way deter you from learning a broad range of skills initially.

 Learn a broad set of Cyber Security Skills Before Specializing

 Before you even begin thinking about potential jobs and your career trajectory, you need to establish a broad foundation of different skills.
 This process, although annoying at times, lends insight into what you may or may not want to specialize in.